oceanprotocol-archive/OEPs/11/README.md

 ### Publishing

-Using only one SQUID call (registerAsset method), the PUBLISHER should be able to register a Service Agreement.
+Using only one SQUID call `registerAsset(asset_metadata)`, the PUBLISHER should be able to register an Asset.

-This method executes internally (everything happens off-chain):
+This method executes internally - everything happens off-chain.

+1. Publisher generates a DID.
+DID is a UUID in Trilobite.
+Might be computed as a DDO hash later.
+1. Publisher encrypts the URL and publishes it in Secret Store identified by DID.
-1. We create a DDO including the following information:
+1. Publisher creates a DDO including the following information:
+   - DID
    - Metadata
-     * name, like 'Ocean Dataset of Fish'
-     * examples, like a CSV sample
-     * etc
+     Contains asset name, description, etc. For details see [OEP-8](../8/README.md).
-   - public key of the Publisher
+   - Public key of the Publisher
-   - DID (is generated automatically using UUID initially, after trilobite hashing the DDO)
    - A list of services

    Each service in the list contains the following information:

    - Service Definition ID; uniquely identifies this particular service within this DID
-   - Service Agreement Template ID; has to be whitelisted, can be hardcoded in Trilobite; points to a deployed service agreement on-chaincontract
+   - Service Agreement Template ID; has to be whitelisted, can be hardcoded in Trilobite; points to a deployed service agreement on-chain contract
    - Service endpoint; consumers signing this service send their signatures to this endpoint
    - A list of conditions keys; condition key consists of:
      * controller contract address (included in the SLA template, repeated here for information purposes)
      * controller contract function fingerprint

      Condition keys come together with the SLA template ID, can be hardcoded in Trilobite.
-   - For each condition, a list of its parameter values.
+   - For each condition, a list of its parameter values and a timeout.
-   - A mapping of events to event handlers.
+   - A mapping of on-chain events to off-chain event handlers.
 Each event is identified by name.
 Each event handler is a functions from a whitelisted module.

     An example: